Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/input/time.rst

    Time Node.

-The *Time node* generates a factor value (from 0.00 to 1.00) that changes according to the curve was drawn as time progresses through the *Timeline*.
+The *Time node* generates a factor value (from 0.0 to 1.0) that changes according to the curve as time progresses through the *Timeline*.

 Inputs